matheus23/irreactive.com/content/power-of-types.md

   src="images/power-of-types/equivalent-types.svg"
   width="75%"
 >
-Think of the equivalency like this.
-The bubbles represent the types and the arrows represent functions from one type to another.
+Think of the equivalency like this: The bubbles represent the types and the arrows represent functions from one type to another.

-If this forms a cycle, all the types in the cycle are equivalent.
+If this forms a cycle, all the types in the cycle are equivalently powerful.
 </ImgCaptioned>

 Now, if you ever notice that two function types are of _equivalent power_, you can focus on comparing other things like _performance_ or _simplicity_ instead.